Introducing Big Data for Sustainable Development to non-technical teams

 Introduction to Big Data for

 This workshop will provide participants with introductory tools and methods to engage with data and understand data in the context of sustainable development.
-We aim to better equip attendees with an understanding of the field, methods, opportunities and challenges of Big Data.
+We aim to better equip attendees with an understanding of the field, methods, opportunities and challenges of Big Data and Artificial Intelligence (AI).
 After this workshop, the goal is that participants can work with data scientists and other stakeholders to design and execute data-driven interventions as practitioners of sustainable development, but also as private citizens.

 Designed for professionals who work in varied topics related to sustainable development, this introductory workshop is targeted towards participants who have very little, or no experience with Big Data in their work.